Visibility over fleet operations and costs can prevent fleet managers losing sleep at night.

-At Northgate, the worry of carrying out service, maintenance and repair is eliminated, with work able to be carried out at a nationwide network of wholly owned and warranty approved workshops.
+At Northgate, the worry of carrying out service and maintenance is eliminated, with work able to be carried out at a nationwide network of wholly owned and warranty approved workshops.

 With SMR taken care of, the costs associated with vehicle ownership are reduced, and time and resources can be dedicated to other areas of the business.

 Not only can this ensure that a fleet is operating as close to full utilisation as possible, but it also reduces the amount of stress and dissatisfaction among staff, who know they can rely on their vehicles and not have to contend with many of the problems associated with old vehicles.

 For fleet managers, this can be a major stress release and help them to sleep better at night knowing that their vehicles are reliable and able to consistently meet customer demands.